cedarsuper/job_analysis/README.md

-This is a mini project I am currently working on to look at working opportunity of data position in major English speaking countries .
+This is a mini project I am currently working on to look at job opportunity of data position in major English speaking countries .

 Dashboard Link : https://public.tableau.com/app/profile/simvv/viz/job_analysis_16502747553220/FinalDashboard